psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 LAY OF OISIN ON THE LAND OF THE YOUNG, AS HE NARRATED IT TO HOLY PATRICK.

 1\.
-P.— O noble Oisin !
-O son of the king !
+P.— O noble Oisin!
+O son of the king!
 The best in exploit, prowess, and strife,
 Narrate to us now without grief
 How thou didst survive after the Fiann.

 2\.
-O.— I shall tell that [to] thee, O new (-come) Patrick !
+O.— I shall tell that [to] thee, O new (-come) Patrick!
 Though sad (it seems) to me, its mentioning aloud.
 After the severe battle of Gabhra,
 In which was slain, alas ! the valiant Oscar.